Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 - bfloat16, which is binary32 with 16 bits of precision truncated; see [bfloat16]. <--
 {{< /quote >}}

-> [!NOTE]
-> Let’s make a deal and collectively pretend we all agree we didn’t see that the spec is saying binary32 has 16 bits of precision instead of 24.
-This is just a typo, and I am unworthy of telling the guys literally designing the next C++ standard that they should fix their spec.

 Essentially, this means `bfloat16_t` is, exactly like our reading of the binary hinted at: a truncated down `float32_t` (referred to as binary32 in the IEEE spec).

 **The problem** with this approach is that, `float32_t` has a much larger internal precision \(p\) when compared with `bfloat16_t` :